 Top 10 Causes of Death...and what you can do.

-Every year the CDC releases its statistics for the top 10 causes of death in the United States.
-While the subject may seem macabre, there are some key things that we can take away, including a better understanding of what we can do about that 3rd leading cause of death in the United States in 2016 - chronic lower respiratory diseases, including COPD.
+The CDC periodically releases its statistics for the top 10 causes of death in the United States.
+While the subject may seem depressing, there are some key things that we can take away, including a better understanding of what we can do about that 3rd leading cause of death in the United States in 2016 - chronic lower respiratory diseases, including COPD.

 According to the CDC's FastStats site, the top 10 causes of death in the United States are as follows.